bitfashioned/xrpl-proxxy-demo/README.md

 ## Improvements

 The XUMM SDK interacts with the XUMM wallet backend.
 In order to provide maximal privacy to users, these interactions should also be sent over cMix.

+Major UI/UX improvements are also expected, and integration with the XRPL DEX.